 - Preheat oven to 200 degrees celsius.
 Coat large baking pan in butter and set aside.

-- Finely chop onion, garlic, shallots and green beans.
+- Finely chop onion, garlic, shallots and spinach/green beans.
 In a large pot, fry the onion for 2 minutes in a tablespoon of olive oil over medium heat.
-Add green beans and fry for about 3 more minutes.
-Give the contents a good stir, before adding the garlic, and then on top all of the spinach and another tablespoon of olive oil.
+If using, add green beans and fry for about 3 more minutes.
+Give the contents a good stir, before adding the garlic and spring onion, and then on top all of the spinach and another tablespoon of olive oil.
 Stir occasionally until all spinach has wilted and squeeze over the lemon juice before removing from heat.

-- Chop the Oliana feta into small cubes and chop the dill, reserving a pinch of chopped dill to use as a garnish.
-Add both ingredients to the spinach mixture and mix well.
+- Chop the feta into small cubes or chunks and chop the dill, reserving a pinch of chopped dill to use as a garnish.
+Add both ingredients to the spinach mixture, as well as the chickpea flour and a dash of the feta brine before mixing thoroughly.
+Give this mixture a quick blend for best texture, but this isn't totally necessary.

 - In a similar fashion to the phyllo buttering and layering process for the base, add four more sheets of phyllo to the top of the filling, sprinkling and spreading the butter between each sheet.
 Place in oven for 40 minutes, sprinkling extra parmesan on the top for the last 5 minutes of baking.
 To serve, allow to cool for at least 20 minutes before sprinkling the remaining chopped dill on top and slicing.